BrassAmber-Mods/soulbound-armory-0/README.md

-## to do
+## features to implement
-- overhaul the soulbound item statistic system;
-- rewrite the enchantment system;
-- implement skill trees;
+- skill trees;
-- implement the soulbound staff;
+- the soulbound staff;
-- finish updating to 1.15.2;
+- 1.15.2 update;
-- implement 3-dimensional textures for the soulbound weapons
+- dynamic 3-dimensional textures for the soulbound weapons